babunairofficial/javaScript/doItYourself/README.md

 # 29. Converting Strings to Numbers, Numbers to Strings
     Learned converting strings to numbers using Number().
     Explored how to convert numbers to strings using .toString().
+# 30. Controlling the Length of Decimals
+    Learned how to control decimal places using toFixed() for fixed-point notation.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!